angrybacon/doomsday-wiki/markdown/articles/2022/10/16/cabal-pitual.md

 all won this round!

-G1 Opponent cast a turn 1 Chalice but :card[Cabal Ritual] bailed me for a turn 2 DD and a unbeatable PTT pile.
+G1 Opponent cast a turn 1 Chalice but :card[Cabal Ritual] bailed me for a turn 2 Dd and a unbeatable PTT pile.
 G2 I made my land drops and cast Doomsday the good honest way tapping 3 :card[Underground Sea]s, opponent didn't have neither countermagic nor pressure on the board so just another PTT pile.